 Cage material and design

-Line the cage floor with appropriate bedding materials, such as paper-based or corn cob bedding.
-Avoid using cedar or pine shavings, as they can release harmful fumes.
-Budgies don’t require nesting materials unless they are intended for breeding.
-However, you can provide them with small amounts of safe nesting materials, like shredded paper, to satisfy their natural instincts.
+Line the floor of the cage with suitable bedding material, such as paper-based or corn cob bedding.
+Avoid using cedar or pine shavings, as they can give off harmful fumes.
+Budgies do not require nesting material unless they are made to breed.

 Cleaning and maintenance

-Regular cleaning is essential to maintain a healthy living environment for your budgie.
-Clean the cage and accessories at least once a week, removing any droppings, uneaten food, or debris.
+Regular cleaning is essential to maintaining a healthy living environment for your budgie.
+Clean the cage and accessories at least once a week, removing any dirt, uneaten food or debris.

-Thoroughly wash and disinfect the cage with bird safe cleaning products to prevent the buildup of bacteria and germs.
-Replace the bedding regularly to keep the cage fresh and odor-free.
-Remember to rinse all cleaning solutions thoroughly before reintroducing the budgie to its cage.
+Wash and disinfect the cage thoroughly with bird-safe cleaning products to prevent a build-up of bacteria and germs.
+Change the bedding regularly to keep the cage fresh and odor-free.
+Remember to rinse off all cleaning solutions thoroughly before returning the budgie to its cage.

 Safety considerations

 Ensuring the safety of your budgie is paramount.
 Avoid placing the cage near potential hazards such as kitchen appliances, open windows, or other pets.
-Remove any toxic plants from the surrounding area, as budgies are known to nibble on leaves.
-Cover windows with sheer curtains or blinds to prevent collisions.
-Check the cage regularly for any signs of wear or damage, and repair or replace components as needed.
+Remove any poisonous plants from the surrounding area, as budgies have been known to nibble on the leaves.
+Cover windows with sheer curtains or blinds to prevent conflicts.

 Socialization and interaction